 - Low back pain (Lumbar spine)

-Why Do Broken Ribs Cause Pain for Years and Other Symptoms?
+Why Do Broken Ribs Cause Permanent Pain and Other Symptoms?

 You thought a fractured rib was a minor injury that would heal in 4-6 weeks.
 Even your doctor may have thought that your broken rib would heal quickly.
 If you had an accident, the defense insurance company certainly thinks your injury is nearly worthless.
 But many people continue to suffer pain from broken ribs for years.
 This will explain why you continue to have pain from broken ribs.